 - Force ventilation

 - Observe workers in the space in order to make safety decisions

-- Develop a premeditated rescue plan
+- Develop a rescue plan ahead of entry

 - Determine what is a “confined space” by definition and if it is a PRCS

 - Understand the application and scope of OSHA’s confined space entry standards